JohnKossa/Contractual-C/README.md

 ### Fibonacci Sequence
 Section 1 concerning the integer party the first part:

-In the case of the party of the first part being 0, this section sanctions the value 0.
+In the case of the party of the first part being 0, this section grants the value 0.

-In the case of the party of the first part being 1, this section sanctions the value 1.
+In the case of the party of the first part being 1, this section grants the value 1.

-In the case of the party of the first part surpassing 1, this section sanctions the value pursuant to Section 1 concerning the party of the first part less the portion 1 and the portion pursuant to Section 1 concerning the party of the first part less the portion 2.
+In the case of the party of the first part surpassing 1, this section grants the value pursuant to Section 1 concerning the party of the first part less the portion 1 and the portion pursuant to Section 1 concerning the party of the first part less the portion 2.